yousefelassal/quote-cron/README.md

 > You spend a good piece of your life gripping a baseball and in the end it turns out that it was the other way around all the time.

 > Truth, and goodness, and beauty are but different faces of the same all.

+> Accept challenges, so that you may feel the exhilaration of victory.